What are the guarantees of your product?

 Our crew will arrive in a self contained truck, when planning road access, our work truck is approximately 8.0m long, 2.5m wide and 3.2m tall.
 Due to our long hoses we can work up to 70 metres from our self-contained mobile unit, so there should be no need to park any heavy vehicle in a sensitive area.

-What do I have to do before your crew arrives?
+What do I have to do before the crew arrives?

 Do I need to vacate the building whilst work is carried out?